Dry Mesa Quarry: Geology

 The Dry Mesa Dinosaur Quarry of western Colorado yields one of the most diverse Upper Jurassic vertebrate assemblages in the world.
 This fossil assemblage was deposited within a poorly sorted sandstone bed that is stratigraphically situated in the lower portion of the upper Brushy Basin Member of the Morrison Formation.
 The bone accumulation, consisting of thousands of bones, was the consequence of two cataclysmic events, a drought, and flash flood.
 In the Dry Mesa area, a severe drought resulted in the mass mortality of dinosaurs and other vertebrates.
 These animals were attracted to a remnant water hole of the dry Lake T'oo'dichi' lake bed where they died of starvation and dehydration.
 This mass mortality produced a considerable accumulation of disarticulated vertebrate remains.
 Subsequently, a short-lived flash flood traversed the dry lake beds.
-The quarry sandstone bed is a 2 meter thick, 121 meter wide, very poorly sorted pebble-rich sublitharenite.
+The quarry sandstone bed is a 2 meter thick, 121 meter wide, very poorly sorted pebble-rich sublith arenite.
 The channel sandstone shows abundant trough cross-stratification and a possible antidune bedform composed of gravel and sand which indicates flow velocities as high as 200 cm/s (5 miles/hour).
 Measured bone volumes can be equated to flow velocities.
 These calculated bone volume velocities are in agreement with flow velocities determined from grain size and bedforms.
 The river flow direction, based upon bedform orientations and bone elongation statistics, was to the east-northeast.
 Geologic and taphonomic characteristics indicate a short transport distance for the bone accumulation (Richmond and Morris, 1999).